asu-trans-ai-lab/grid2demand/README.md

 ![](media/2e05796ce081da842b82437291652629.emf)

-For each boundary (freeway) node which stands for a gate to enter or leave the area, the default values of production and attraction are set to be 1000.
+For each boundary node (such as freeway or arterial’s endpoint at the boundary of the area) which stands for a gate to enter or leave the area, the default values of production and attraction are set to be 1000.

 **Accessibility and distance computing**